Digital Q ticket is meaningless / invalid without a KSRTC ticket. You have to necessarily book a KSRTC ticket for travel from Nilakkal to Pampa.

 Motor vehicles are allowed only up to Pampa and there after the devotees have to climb the 4 km. long steep stretch to reach the temple.
 Therefore, Pampa has become a base station for the pilgrimage.

 Sabarimala temple is at present kept open for darsan during the first 5 days of every Malayalam month and for about two and a half months every year during the festival season covering the 'Mandala Pooja' and 'Makara Vilakku'.
 Festival season starts from the first of Malayalam month 'Vrichikam' (November) and ends on the first of 'Makaram' (January).
 In addition to this, the temple will open during other popular festivals of Kerala like Onam and Vishu and also for Atta Chithira, Nira puthari and Painkuni Uthram.
 Large number of pilgrims visits the Sabarimala temple during the Mandala Pooja and Makara Vilakku festival season.
 Devotees from all over India and abroad, without any discrimination on caste, creed and religion visits the temple.
-The only restriction is for females aged between 10 and 50 years.

 The unique feature of this shrine is that it is a symbol of communal amity where in Lord Ayyappa and Vavaru Swami a muslim warrior, who is believed to have been the friend of Lord Ayyappa are both worshiped by all devotees.
 The temple is a unique example of the secular face of our great country.